BA (Hons)Music Production

 Core modules

-This module introduces multitrack music recording and mixing, equipping students with the grounding in core skills for the course.
-Students gain fluency and confidence in the basics of operating a recording studio.
+In this module, you'll practice multitrack music recording and mixing, equipping you with the grounding in core skills in contemporary production, as well as gaining fluency and confidence in the basics of operating a recording studio.

 Core modules